-VAT grouping permits a group of entities (eg. companies, branches where the branch is a Port Licensee) to apply to be treated as a single taxable person for VAT purposes.
+VAT grouping permits a group of entities to apply to be treated as a single taxable person for VAT purposes.
 The VAT registration is made in the name of the "representative member" under whose Tax Identification Number (TIN) the VAT return for the Group will be filed.
 Any entity within the VAT group can be elected to be the "representative member".
 The registration is made in the name of the representative member, who is responsible for completing and rendering the single return on behalf of the group.
 Whilst the representative member is responsible for paying the VAT or receiving any repayment due, all the entities are jointly and severally liable for any VAT debts.
 Supplies between group members are normally disregarded for VAT.